This article is one chapter of a multi-part Cover Game feature!

 Of course, there’s not much time to explore that characterisation in the original Neko Paradise, as by the third page of the comic the duo are getting down to some serious yuri business — originally, Chocola and Vanilla were not presented as the inseparable twin sisters they are in the games.
 The justification for the sex scene is the same as in the game, however; Chocola is in heat and needs relief.
 In the comic, it is Vanilla, who is visiting to help out in the cafe, who takes the brunt of Chocola’s affections — though her anonymous (and faceless) “Master” does show up towards the end — whereas in the game, Chocola goes straight for protagonist Kashou, with Vanilla “helping”.
 (The situation is reversed later in the game.)

 image via Danbooru

-A sequel to Neko Paradise was released a couple of years later, again featuring a selection of full-colour artwork and a pornographic comic involving Chocola and Vanilla.
+A sequel to Neko Paradise was released a couple of years later, again featuring a selection of full-colour artwork and a sexually explicit comic involving Chocola and Vanilla.
 This time around, Sayori took the time to explain a little more about the two catgirls, depicting them both as being from Kansai, as being twin sisters, and as being rivals for the still-anonymous “Master’s” affections.

 This incarnation of Chocola and Vanilla formed the basis for the characters we first meet in Nekopara vol. 1.
 In particular, Chocola’s inability to express her true feelings for her Master carries across fully intact, as does her strong desire to always be together with both Vanilla and her Master, even if that means they have to share out their affections.
 Vanilla, meanwhile, is described as being anxious about the idea of yearning for a male companion, and the curious threesome in which she finds herself with her sister and her Master is presented as being her ideal solution to the problem.
 She gets to remain with her sister and enjoy male companionship without anyone ending up feeling jealous.